Request a Demo Search

 • Volunteer boards should take charge of fundraising.

-• We recommend that you don’t place board members in charge of setting strategic direction.
-The board should be tasked with providing oversight of your organization’s strategy, not setting the priorities themselves.
+We recommend that you don’t charge board members with setting strategic direction.
+The board should oversee your organization’s strategy, not set the priorities themselves.

 Learn more about common strategic planning misconceptions in this Bloomerang webinar: